mropert/mropert.github.io/_posts/2017-12-30_simplifying_build-part2.md

 also benefit existing build systems by providing a tool to externalize compiler invocation and focus better on what we expect for a modern build system (proper handling of dependencies, compilation graphs and incremental recompilation).

-And wouldn't it be nice to stop pretending we [do header-only libraries because it's trendy](https://youtu.be/XWRbbTVcZwQ)?
+And wouldn't it be nice to stop pretending we [do header-only libraries with 0 dependencies because it's trendy](https://youtu.be/XWRbbTVcZwQ)?